Updated April 27, 2026

 Note: I tested the x-csrf-token on multiple BWT properties I have access to and it remained the same.
 It is likely connected with your account.

-Determining your date range
+Determine your target date range

 There are two final things you need to do before you modify the script: determine your date range and set the same date range in the interface.